 Ready to take your diabetes prevention education to the next level?
 Learn the advanced steps you can take today to prevent type 2 diabetes!
 This class is open to those who have completed our one-year Diabetes Prevention Program or have a physician referral stating they have basic blood sugar management skills.

 Are you at risk for type 2 diabetes?
 Take this class and learn the steps you can take today to actually prevent type 2 diabetes.
-Four classes offered:
+Six classes offered:

 Our year long prevention program is designed to reduce your chance of developing type 2 diabetes by 58%!
 The expert team at Braden Diabetes Center would like to help you learn how to take control of your health!